When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Related Work

-\textbf{ML Assisted Decision Making}: Machine learning is increasingly being employed to assist human decision makers.
-For example, \citet{kleinberg2017} examine ML assisted decisions in the context of the the criminal justice system, and \citet{giannini2019} studies how ML can assist in a clinical care context.
-Consequently, there has been a lot of work in how decision makers make use of the output of machine learning models.
-In some cases, users may trust models even when the model's predictions are inaccurate \citep{poursabzi2018manipulating}.
-In other cases, users will ignore a model's prediction even when it is expected to perform better than humans \cite{Yin2019}.
-More generally, \citet{SKITKA1999} found that people made more errors when aided by highly accurate automation, suggesting the existence of an automation bias that affects people's decision making with automated aids.
-We explore how showing uncertainty information for a specific prediction alongside a machine learning prediction can affect the downstream decisions made by a human decision maker. \\ \\ \textbf{Predictive Uncertainty as Auxiliary Input}: Many works have studied how to best communicate uncertainty to people making decisions ranging from reacting to weather forecasts to catching public transportation.
+\textbf{Predictive Uncertainty as Auxiliary Input}: \citet{bhatt2021uncertainty} outline key considerations for conveying uncertainty for ML assisted decision making.
+Many works have empirically studied how to best communicate uncertainty to decision makers in tasks ranging from reacting to weather forecasts to catching public transportation \citep{correll2014error, kay2016ish, gresi2016uncertainty, Roulston2006uncertainty, Fernandes2018Uncertainty, kirschenbaum2014, leffrang2021should, koval2022you}.
 For example, \citet{gresi2016uncertainty} finds that people earned more when shown uncertainty estimates in a farming game that depends on weather forecasts.
 They also found that the performance was best when showing a simpler uncertainty visualization than the full distribution. \citet{Roulston2006uncertainty} finds that showing participants error bars in addition to a point estimate can help them make a larger profit in a game where they must decide when to salt roads based on a snow forecast.
 They also find, however, that showing explicit probabilities does not lead to further improvements. \citet{Fernandes2018Uncertainty} explores the question of which types of uncertainty visualizations help users make the `best' decisions according to a specified payoff function when catching a bus.
-They explore different uncertainty visualizations and find that all of them allow people to improve over time, and their preferred method--quantile dotplots, resulted in the most consistent performance. \citet{kirschenbaum2014} studied the impact of spatial vs. tabular uncertainty representation on submarine detection and found that spatial uncertainty raised the performance of non-experts almost to that of experts.
+They explore different uncertainty visualizations and find that all of them allow people to improve over time, and their preferred method -- quantile dotplots -- resulted in the most consistent performance. \citet{kirschenbaum2014} studied the impact of spatial vs.\ tabular uncertainty representation on submarine detection and found that spatial uncertainty raised the performance of non-experts almost to that of experts.
+Motivated in part by a preprint of our work, \citet{leffrang2021should} studied the impact of showing 95\% confidence interval plots and ensemble displays in time series forecasts of the number of hospital beds occupied by COVID-19 patients.
+They found that users were less willing to follow the model's prediction when shown more salient visualizations of uncertainty, and called for further studies evaluating the impact of conveying uncertainty visualizations.
 Our work differs from previous research in that we systematically study how decision makers are impacted when shown posterior predictive distributions under several settings.
-We also consider expert decision makers--unlike most of these works--who may be able to work with more complex information about the probability distribution \citep{Spiegelhalter1393}.
+We also consider expert decision makers -- unlike most of these works -- who may be able to work with more complex information about the probability distribution \citep{Spiegelhalter1393}.